JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">VII</p>

-O God, I stand wearied at Thy court ;
+_O God_, I stand wearied at Thy court ;
 Who but Thee careth for me ? open Thy door and shoM' Thyself unto me.
 Thou art my wealth, O Master ; Thou art generous ; Thou art lavish ; I hear with mine ears Thy great praise.
 Of whom shall I beg ?
 I see every one poor ; from Thee alone I obtain salvation.
-Thou didst confer endless favour on J aide v, Namdev, and the Brahman Sudama.
+Thou didst confer endless favour on Jaidev, Namdev, and the Brahman Sudama.
 Saith Kabir, Thou art all powerful, Thou art generous, Thou bestowest the four blessings without delay.

 The following was addressed to a Jogi : —

 <p style="text-align:center;">VIII</p>

-Thou dependest on a club, earrings, and patched coat ; In error thou wanderest in a Jogi's garb.
+Thou dependest on a club, earrings, and patched coat ;
+In error thou wanderest in a _Jogi's_ garb.
 Put away thy devotional attitudes and thy suspension of breath ;
 Abandon deception, and ever worship God, O fool.
-The wealth thou beggest for, the three worlds have enjoyed.[^xx1] Saith Kabir, God is the only Jogi in the world. [^xx2] Kabir mourns his lukewarmness and condemns all worldly things.
+_The wealth_ thou beggest for, the three worlds have enjoyed.[^277] Saith Kabir, God is the _only_ Jogi in the world. [^278]

+Kabir mourns his lukewarmness and condemns all worldly things.

 <p style="text-align:center;">IX</p>

 O Sovereign of the world, Lord of the earth, mammon hath caused me to forget Thy feet.
 Even a little affection for Thee is not felt by Thy slave ; what shall Thy poor slave do ?
-Curse on this body, curse on this wealth, curse on these worldly things, a double curse on this perishable intellect and understanding !
+Curse on this body, curse on this wealth, curse on _these_ worldly things, a double curse on this perishable intellect and understanding !

-O man, firmly restrain this worldly love.; if thou subjugate it, thou shalt be saved.[^xx3]
+_O man_, firmly restrain this worldly love.; if thou subjugate it, thou shalt be saved.[^279] <span id="p232"><sup><small>[ p.

-[^xx1] That is, it is the leavings of the three worlds.

-[^xx2] Also translated— He who is united with God is the real Jogi.

-[^xx3] Also translated— Thou shalt be released from thine entanglements.

-<span id="p232"><sup><small>[ p.
 232 ]</small></sup></span>
 What availeth agriculture ? what commerce ? false is worldly pride.
-Saith Kabir, they who practise such things are ultimately ruined, and death cometh to them at last.
+Saith Kabir, _they who practise such things_ are ultimately ruined, and death cometh to them at last.

 The soul's dependence is on God, not on the perishable body.

+<p style="text-align:center;">X</p>

-The body is a lake in which a peerless lotus [^xx1] bloometh ; The Supreme Being who hath neither outline nor form, the Primal Light, is within it.
+The body is a lake in which a peerless lotus [^280] bloometh ;
+The Supreme Being who hath neither outline nor form, the Primal Light, _is within it_.
 O my soul, worship that God, abandon doubt ; God is the life of the world.
-The soul is not seen either coming or going, as is the body.
+The soul is not seen either coming or going, as _is the body_.
-Where the body is born, there it perisheth [^xx2] like the leaves of the water lily.
+Where the body is born, there it perisheth [^281] like the leaves of the water lily.
 They who knowing the world to be transitory abandon it, are happy in the contemplation of God.
 Saith Kabir, worship God in thy heart.

 During life Kabir was absorbed in God as the sound of a bronze vessel is absorbed in it when broken,

 <p style="text-align:center;">XI</p>

-Since my attention is fixed on God, I no longer suspect that I shall suif er transmigration ;[^xx3] Even in life I am absorbed in the Infinite ; the guru's instruction hath awakened me.
+Since my attention is fixed on God, I no longer suspect that I shall suif er transmigration ;[^282] Even in life I am absorbed in the Infinite ; the guru's instruction hath awakened me.
 The sound which is produced from bronze blendeth again with it ;
 When the bronze is broken, O Pandit, where will the sound be ?
-At the union of the three breaths [^xx4] in the brain I have seen Him who is awake in every heart,
+At the union of the three breaths [^283] _in the brain_ I have seen Him who is awake in every heart, <span id="p233"><sup><small>[ p.

-[^xx1] The heart.

-[^xx2] That is, the body is resolved into the elements whence it sprang,

-[^xx3] Literally — my doubts regarding birth and death have departed.

-[^xx4] Of the left and right nostrils and their junction.
-Trihdi sandhi also includes gyata, the knower; gyan, the means of knowledge; and geya, the subject of knowledge.
-Devout men endeavour to unite all three.

-<span id="p233"><sup><small>[ p.
 233 ]</small></sup></span>

-And now such understanding hath entered my heart that I have abandoned the world.
+And now such understanding hath entered my heart that I have abandoned _the world_.
-When I knew myself, my light was blended with God's light— Saith Kabir, I now know God and my mind is satisfied.
+When I knew myself, my light was blended with God's light— Saith Kabir, I now know _God_ and my mind is satisfied.

 The holy man will not waver but be everywhere happy.

 <p style="text-align:center;">XII</p>

 O God, why should that man waver in whose heart abide Thy lotus feet ?
 Believe that all happiness and the nine treasures are his who tranquilly repeateth God's praises.

-.
-When God openeth the hard knot, [^xx1] man shall be wise enough to behold Him in everything.
+When God openeth the hard knot, [^284] man shall be wise enough to behold Him in everything.
-He who ever avoideth worldly love and weigheth his heart in the scale of meditation, Shall be happy wherever he goeth, O Lord, and worldly love shall not sway him.
+He who ever avoideth worldly love and weigheth his heart in the scale _of meditation_, Shall be happy wherever he goeth, O Lord, and worldly love shall not sway him.
 Saith Kabir, my heart is happy since it hath been absorbed in God's love.

 An inquirer asked Kabir with whom one should converse.
-The following was his reply : — Gaund I
+The following was his reply : —

+<p style="text-align:center;">GAUND</p>

+<p style="text-align:center;">I</p>

 When thou meet est a saint, have some conversation with him ;
 When thou meet est a man who is not a saint, remain silent.
-Kabir was asked again — O father, if I speak what shall I speak about ?
-For instance, ' Continue to repeat God's name.'
-They who talk to saints confer advantage on others ; They who talk to fools talk in vain.
+_Kabir was asked again_ —
+O father, if I speak what shall I speak about ?

-[^xx1] The distance between God and the soul.
+For instance, ‘ Continue to repeat God's name.’
+They who talk to saints confer advantage on others ;

-<span id="p234"><sup><small>[ p.
+They who talk to fools talk in vain. <span id="p234"><sup><small>[ p.
 234 ]</small></sup></span>

-By incessant talking with them sin increaseth ; If I speak not to them, what harm can the wretches do me ?[^xx1] Saith Kabir, an empty vessel soundeth ; When it is full it never giveth forth a sound.
+By incessant talking _with them_ sin increaseth ;
+If I speak not to them, what harm can the wretches do me ?[^285] Saith Kabir, an empty vessel soundeth ;
+When it is full it never giveth forth a sound.

 Man's dead body is much more worthless than that of a beast, and consequently an object of contempt.

 <p style="text-align:center;">II</p>